lsst-dm/Openstack-tests/README.md

 # `Openstack` and `Python NovaClient`

-This is where I'll maintain a list of issues I have encountered, or anticipate to encounter.
+A little guid to what I've done.
+This is also where I'll maintain a list of issues I have encountered, or anticipate to encounter.

 ### How to run it: